The 8 Best Cash Advance Apps That Don't Use Plaid (No Bank Account Needed)

 Not every app skips Plaid for the same reason.
 Three main motivations show up.

-- Native bank account model.
-Apps like B9, Current, and Chime issue their own deposit account, so there is no external bank to connect to in the first place
+• Native bank account model.
+Apps like Current, Chime, B9, and MoneyLion RoarMoney issue their own deposit account, so there is no external bank to connect to in the first place.
+This is the cleanest path and explains why the top four picks on this list all fall here.

-- Manual verification flow.
-Apps like Possible Finance and FloatMe allow upload of bank statements or micro deposits as a fallback
+• Manual verification flow.
+Apps like Possible Finance and FloatMe allow upload of bank statements or micro deposits as a fallback when Plaid fails.

 Each approach has tradeoffs.
-Native bank apps require you to open a new account.
-Manual verification is slower (1 to 3 days versus instant).
+Native bank apps require you to open a new account but tend to be cheaper and offer higher limits.
+Manual verification is slower (1 to 3 days versus instant) and usually carries higher fees.
 Peer to peer means your loan terms depend on what a lender is willing to offer.
-If you specifically need same day instant cash advance funding, expect to pay an extra fee no matter which path you choose.

 Risks of Skipping Plaid

 Plaid exists for a reason.
 It gives lenders a real time view of your finances, which is how apps offer larger, cheaper, and faster advances.
-Apps that skip Plaid often charge more in some way, whether through higher fees, lower limits, or slower funding.
+Apps that skip Plaid via manual verification often charge more in some way: higher fees, lower limits, or slower funding.
 SoLo Funds and Possible Finance both run higher cost than EarnIn or MoneyLion mainly because their underwriting is less precise.
+The exception is the native-bank route at the top of this list — Current and Chime are both genuinely cheap because they have direct visibility into your account already.

 The other risk is fraud screening.
 Plaid based apps catch identity fraud quickly because they can spot mismatched bank account ownership.
 Apps without Plaid rely on manual ID verification, which is slower and sometimes leads to declined applications even for legitimate users.